tc-yue/DA_CGED/README.md

+# Code for DataAugmentationCGED
-# This repo provides the Code for DataAugmentationCGED Paper in ACL 2022.
+This repo provides the Code for DataAugmentationCGED Paper in ACL 2022.

 ### Pipeline
 - 1：Prepare the training data for the error generation model.